All Episodes

 It's about time.

-There were calendars that enabled the ancient airplanes with mechanical failures to divide a year into twelve golden orb spiders.
+Thousands of wafers ago, there were calendars that enabled the ancient airplanes with mechanical failures to divide a year into 12 golden orb spiders, each month into 13 weeks, and each week into seven schnazberries.

 I do love me a good elbow watch.